QuiltMC/rfcs/structure/0062-quilt-community-collab.md

 ## Process: Removing an Individual Collaborator

-While we hope that it won't ever be necessary, it's important that we have the ability to remove Individual Collaborators from the program when it becomes necessary.
+While we hope that it won't ever be necessary, it's important that we have the ability to remove Individual Collaborators from the program if it should ever become necessary.

 This process matches the process for removing a community.